shrinitjichkar/FleetLog-Ai/README.md

 A backend API for managing vehicles and vehicle inspections, built with **Django, Django REST Framework, PostgreSQL, JWT authentication, and django-filter**.

-The project is being developed phase by phase to understand backend development from the fundamentals rather than starting directly with complex abstractions.

 The current implementation covers **project setup, CRUD operations, validation and business rules, JWT authentication, role-based permissions, object-level permissions, search, filtering, and pagination.**

 ---